evanrock520-ciencias/GE-MyRoad/CppLearning/Pointers/README.md

 They are basically variables that store a memory address.

 I'm also trying to improve my English writing because it's a weak point I'm struggling with.
-So this is a new habit that I want to do for every single program that I could write soon.
+So this is a new habit I want to practice in every program I write from now on.